Bizangel/LocalCloudGameSync/readme.md

 That's it - done!
 The script will launch before and after launching your game.

 **⚠ Important You might need to use the absolute path above depending on how you're launching steam.
-To get it working on my Bazzite installation in game mode I needed to use absolute paths**
+If it is not working try absolute path first.

 ### Optional - Use wrapper script